January 13, 2023 •David Blauzvern

 The difference between a positive liquidity event and seller’s remorse often comes down to strategic alignment.
 Deal terms and pricing are important, but the right structure often matters more.
 The "right" transaction generally reflects a business owner's distinct goals and needs.

-To illustrate, let's explore three transaction types: strategic sales, private equity deals, and leveraged ESOPs.
+To illustrate, let's explore three typical private company transactions: strategic sales, private equity (PE) deals, and leveraged ESOPs.
 Each carries its own unique attributes, pros, and cons.
 While "perfect fit" is an elusive M&A concept, certain options may offer greater situational utility.
-With that in mind, we'll also look at each strategy through the lens of common shareholder priorities.
+With that in mind, we'll also look at each strategy through the lens of common priorities among a company's shareholder priorities.

-When business owners envision an M&A exit, this option is usually top of mind.
-Generally speaking, a larger player or deep-pocketed upstart will purchase a seller's company to gain assets, intellectual property, customers, and/or sales territory.
+When business owners envision a mergers and acquisitions exit, this option is usually top of mind.
+Generally speaking, a larger player or deep-pocketed upstart is the acquiring company.
+They will purchase a target company to gain assets, product lines, intellectual property, customers, and/or sales territory.